 - Explain when it is appropriate to use a lightweight stove and when it is appropriate to use a propane stove.
 Set up a lightweight stove or propane stove.
 Unless prohibited by local fire restrictions, light the stove.
 Describe the safety procedures for using these types of stoves.

-- Demonstrate how to tie the sheet bend knot.
+- Demonstrate tying the sheet bend knot.
 Describe a situation in which you would use this knot.

-- Demonstrate how to tie the bowline knot.
+- Demonstrate tying the bowline knot.
 Describe a situation in which you would use this knot.

 - Demonstrate how a compass works and how to orient a map.
 Use a map to point out and tell the meaning of five map symbols.

 - Using a compass and map together, take a five-mile hike (or 10 miles by bike) approved by your adult leader and your parent or guardian.2

 - Describe some hazards or injuries that you might encounter on your hike and what you can do to help prevent them.2

 - Demonstrate how to find directions during the day and at night without using a compass or an electronic device.

 - Identify or show evidence of at least ten kinds of wild animals (such as birds, mammals, reptiles, fish, mollusks) found in your local area or camping location.
 You may show evidence by tracks, signs, or photographs you have taken.